‘Teen Mom 2’ Kailyn Lowry Shares Pregnancy Shocker: Who’s Her Baby Daddy?

 “I didn’t want to announce just to have another miscarriage and suffer through another grief.”

-On season 7 of Teen Mom 2, Lowry suffered tragic miscarriage.
+On Season 7 of Teen Mom 2, Lowry suffered tragic miscarriage.
 She was married to Javi Marroquin, 24, at the time.
 Since then, although the two have split, they are not yet legally divorced.

 [Featured Image by Valerie Macon/Getty Images]